yizhang82/yizhang82.github.io/_posts/2018-01-24-dependent-handle.md

+---
+layout: post
+title:  "Top secret .NET handles - Part 1 - Dependent handles"
+date:   2018-01-24
-# Secret .NET handles - Part 1 - DependentHandle
+description: Top secret .NET handles - Part 1 - Dependent handles
+permalink: dependent-handle
+comments: true
+categories:
+- GC
+- handle
+- dotnet
+- C#
+---

 .NET publicly has documented 4 kind of handles:

-1.Short Weak - Don't keep target object alive and will return null when object is gone or ready for finalization.
+1. *Weak* (also called Short Weak) - Don't keep target object alive and will return null when object is gone.
+The target will become null when the object enters for finalization.

-2.Long Weak - Don't keep target object alive and will return null when object is gone.
-It'll return the object when the object is being finalized.
+2. *WeakTrackResurrection* (also called Long Weak) - Don't keep target object alive and will return null when object is gone.
+It'll return the object even when the object is being finalized or resurrected.

-3.Normal - keeps target object alive.
+3. *Normal* (also called strong) - keeps target object alive.
 If you are not careful, you may leak the object.

-4.Pinned - Keeps the target object alive and prevents GC from moving this object around.
-Useful when you are passing this object to native code and native code won't know if GC moved it.
-Note that using a lot of pinning handles may degrade GC performance (I've got GC team bugging me about pinned string handles in the past - they don't like pinning handles).
+4. *Pinned* - Keeps the target object alive and prevents GC from moving this object around.
+Useful when you are passing this object to native code, as native code won't know if GC moved it.
+Note that using a lot of pinning handles may degrade GC performance.
+The most common offender is pinned strings/arrays in interop calls.

+You can also find them described in [GCHandle enumeration](https://msdn.microsoft.com/en-us/library/83y4ak54.aspx).

-Actually, there are more secret internal handle types that are not exposed.
+However, besides these 4 types, there are actually more secret internal handle types that are not exposed.
 In this post I'll be talking about dependent handle, and why it is totally awesome.

 ## Caching without leaks